top of page

 Low FODMAP Diet

-According to the latest published clinical guidance, a short-term trial of the low-FODMAP diet is recommended to prevent general symptoms of IBS.
-In approximately 70% of IBS patients, bloating and pain are triggered by FODMAP foods.
+According to the latest clinical guidelines, a short-term trial of the low-FODMAP diet is recommended for the management of general IBS symptoms.
+Approximately 70% of patients with IBS report that bloating and abdominal pain are triggered by FODMAP-containing foods.

-Because FODMAPs are not fully absorbed in the small intestine, they retain water and ferment through microbial fermentation in the colon, leading to the production of gas and short-chain fatty acids (SCFAs) accompanied by luminal distension and abnormal motility .
+FODMAPs are poorly absorbed in the small intestine.
+As a result, they increase intestinal water content and undergo microbial fermentation in the colon, producing gas and short-chain fatty acids (SCFAs).
+This process contributes to luminal distension and abnormal gastrointestinal motility, which in turn exacerbate IBS symptoms.

 The Low FODMAP Diet is the proven diet plan for managing IBS.